How do you choose an SSD drive for your data center? Take a look at speed versus capacity.

-Editor’s Note: This is the fourth conversation in our “Future State Of” series.
+Editor’s Note: This conversation is from our ongoing “Future State Of” series.
 It has been edited for length.

 The COVID-19 pandemic has forced a lot of parents to do double duty as their children’s at-home teacher.
 Now schools are working to better understand when and how they will be able to reopen to their students safely and effectively.
 Taher Behbehani, GM and SVP of Samsung B2B, sits down with Dr. Kecia Ray, principal consultant and president of K20 Connect, to discuss how schools are meeting these challenges and how technology can enhance their efforts.

 Taher Behbehani: Hi Dr. Ray, and thanks for speaking with me today.
 As a former educator, what surprised you most about the challenges schools have had to face as the virus spread and remote learning became the norm?